eiroa-lledo/CPSC-298-MinoritiesInComputerSciecne/README.md

 # CPSC-298-MinoritiesInComputerSciecne
-CPSC-298 Heroes of Computing: Minorities in Computer Science, Interterm 2021, Chapman University Taught by: Elia Eiroa Lledo
+CPSC-298 Heroes of Computing: Minorities in Computer Science

+Interterm 2021

+Chapman University

+Taught by: Elia Eiroa Lledo

 This course allows students to study the amazing contributions of computer scientists from groups that have been traditionally underrepresented in engineering.